OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/juju-charms-nested-kubernetes.rst

           --config docker_runtime_key_url="https://download.docker.com/linux/ubuntu/gpg" \
           --config docker_runtime_package="docker-ce"

-6. Deploy and configure TF services.
+6. Deploy and configure OpenSDN services.

    Deploy contrail-kubernetes-master, contrail-kubernetes-node,
    contrail-agent from the directory where you have downloaded the